15 June 2025

 Durations can be altered in settings.
 With less performers its best to set a higher green:red ratio.
 The default settings are very sparse.

 Republishing an exercise in deep listening from 2016.
 Recorded at the time of doing an assignment for my bachelor of nursing undergraduate in 2016.
+Originally I just put out the long quiet work simply titled 'library'. (listen).

 I found another recording from the same day which I had forgotten about.
 It's a different listening headspace entirely, recorded in the library common floor rather than private study room.
 Sounds of other students can be heard.
 I wasn't particularly interested in the result of this other recording at the time but on revisiting it I think it has its own thing to offer.